Subway

 How does Subway compare to other restaurants in Queens?

-Subway most recently scored 78 out of 100, which is about the same as the Queens average of 75.
+Subway most recently scored 78 out of 100, which is higher than the Queens average of 75.

 Has Subway's inspection record improved over time?